uviclibraries/twine/github.md

   - On the next webpage click on the blue **choose your files** link in the middle of the page and select an image file, or drag and drop your images into the middle of the page (remember that **your life will be easier if you rename your files before you upload them so that they are short, and don’t have any spaces in the file name** - eg: black-dog.jpg)
   - Scroll to the bottom of the page and press the green **Commit new file** button.
   - Repeat this process for each image file, or select multiple image files to upload them at the same time.<br>
+{: .step}

+Step 6
+{: .label .label-step}
-6. Enable GitHub Pages to make your website public (if you’d like you can watch this narrated video of [how to enable GitHub Pages](https://youtu.be/DqjPr7auwdY){:target="_blank"}:
+Enable GitHub Pages to make your website public (if you’d like you can watch this narrated video of [how to enable GitHub Pages](https://youtu.be/DqjPr7auwdY){:target="_blank"}:
   - Click on the **Settings** button on the top right of the webpage.<br>
       <img src="images/github-enable-pages.gif" alt="GitHub Enable Pages animated gif"><br>
   - On navigation menu on the left side of the screen, scroll down to the **Pages** button near the bottom of the menu and **click** on it.
   - Near the top of the webpage under the “Source” header, select the **None** drop down menu, then select **main**, and then click on the **Save** button.
   - Your new web address will be displayed on your page in the blue box (eg: https://richardmccue.github.io/website).
 It will take a few minutes before GitHub has     - created your website, so if you click on it an you get an error message wait at least 1 minute before trying again.<br>
+{: .step}

+Step 7
+{: .label .label-step}
-7. Great job on creating your first GitHub Pages website!
+Great job on creating your first GitHub Pages website!
+{: .step}

 [NEXT STEP: Earn a Workshop Badge](informal-credentials.html){: .btn .btn-blue }